xebadevs/Coinversion/scrum/07_revision02.md

 ✔️ TK#3.09: Configure **FileZilla** with the selected hosting service. \
 ✔️ TK#3.10: Deploy the project to the hosting selected.

+Comments:
+> I went from 'file_get_html' to 'file_get_contents' to 'curl' to 'multiple curl'.
+> It was a headache but I finally solved the loading time problems.
+> The APIs sometimes return content that sometimes does not match the expected value, but more accurate APIs require paid methods.

 ## QA and Testing:

 ✔️ TK#4.03: Write a Bug and Error Report and share in `Coinversion Project`. \
 ✔️ TK#4.05: Search bugs in hosted project and inform them.

+Comments:
+> A precise and fast response for the team to each issue.